prisma-kwell/shift-checker/README.md

 * Shiftnrg Slack: https://shiftnrg.slack.com/team/jan

 ## Donations
 Do you like/use my script(s)?
-Please consider donating the amount of a cup of coffee :-)
+Please consider donating the amount of a cup of coffee :-)<br>
-SHIFT: 7970982857025266480S
+SHIFT: 7970982857025266480S<br>
 BTC: 1GbAWBiGyuybXJcjtyTvtH6hB5iezXNVdP

 ## Contributors